shink/bark-action/README.md

 - `url`: The address that will be redirected to the url (when sending, URL parameters need to be encoded)
 - `automaticallyCopy`: When this parameter is carried, the content will be automatically copied to the clipboard
 - `copy`: When carrying this parameter, only the value of this parameter will be copied
+- `onFailOnly`: Whether to send the message only on fail
+- `jobStatus`: Status of the job

 For more information, please check out [Finb/Bark](https://github.com/Finb/Bark).